Constant Djakpa: International career

-Djakpa played for the Ivory Coast Olympic team and for the country's under-21 side, representing the latter at the 2008 Toulon Tournament, scoring two goals, one from a penalty in a 1–0 win over United States and the other one in a loss to Chile.
+Djakpa played for the Ivory Coast Olympic team and for the country's under-21 side.
+He represented the latter during the 2008 Toulon Tournament, scoring two goals, one from a penalty in a 1–0 win over the United States and the other in a loss to Chile.

-He played eight games for Ivory Coast's senior squad, making his debut on 21 November 2007 when coach Uli Stielike sent him on the field to replace Bakari Koné in a friendly which ended with a 6–1 away win over Qatar.
-He was selected by coach Gérard Gili to be part of the 2008 Africa Cup of Nations squad but did not play in a single game there.
-Djakpa represented Ivory Coast at the 2014 World Cup, coach Sabri Lamouchi sending him on the field in 74th minute in order to replace Arthur Boka in a 2–1 victory against Japan from the group stage.
+Djakpa played eight games for Ivory Coast, making his debut on 21 November 2007 when coach Uli Stielike sent him to replace Bakari Koné in a friendly which ended with a 6–1 away win over Qatar.
+He was selected by coach Gérard Gili to be part of the 2008 Africa Cup of Nations squad, but did not play a single game there.
+Djakpa represented Ivory Coast in the 2014 World Cup, coach Sabri Lamouchi sending him in 74th minute to replace Arthur Boka in a 2–1 group stage victory against Japan from the group stage.

-Djakpa's last two appearances for the national team took place at the 2017 Africa Cup of Nations qualifiers, both of them being against Sudan, a victory and a draw.
+Djakpa's last two appearances for the national team took place during the 2017 Africa Cup of Nations qualifiers, both against Sudan, resulting in a victory and a draw.